What is WP EasyCart?

-The only improvement to the WP EasyCart order management that I can see, would be the ability to quickly and easily customise the printable elements such as the Receipt and Packing Slip as they are quite generic and being able to brand and design them would be a good addition.
+The only improvement to the WP EasyCart order management would be the ability to quickly and easily customize the printable elements such as the Receipt and Packing Slip as they are quite generic and being able to brand and design them would be a good addition.

-I think WP EasyCart is a very viable option when it comes to adding ecommerce to WordPress and I am surprised that is not more popular than it is!
+WP EasyCart is a very viable option when it comes to building an ecommerce website using WordPress and it is surprising that is not more popular than it is!

 It comes with a very good selection of features as standard, even the free plugin and that you only need one plugin for your ecommerce store can be very beneficial when it comes to updates and WordPress maintenance.

-If you are considering either of the options mentioned above, I definitely would give WP EasyCart a try as well!
+If you are considering either of the options mentioned above, then definitely consider giving WP EasyCart a try as well!

-So there it, my complete review of the WP EasyCart plugin and I would recommend trying it out if you are looking to either build an ecommerce store using WordPress or want to add ecommerce to an existing WordPress website.
+So there it, our complete review of the WP EasyCart plugin and we would recommend trying it out if you are looking to either build an ecommerce store using WordPress or want to add ecommerce to an existing WordPress website.